 - 1. Describe how it monitors and accounts for the contribution of weather and fuel to ignition probability and wildfire consequence. - 2.
 Identify any areas where the Commission's High Fire Threat District (HFTD) should be modified. - 3.
-Explain any "high fire threat" areas the utility considers that differ from Commission-adopted HFTD, and why such areas are so classified. - 4.
-Rank trends anticipated to have the greatest impact on ignition probability and wildfire consequence.
+Explain any "high fire threat" areas the utility considers that differ from Commission-adopted HFTD, and why such areas are so classified.

-23 WSD-011 Attachment 2.2, 2021 Wildfire Mitigation Plan Guidelines Template, pp. 24-29 (accessed May 27, 2021):
+23 WSD-011 Attachment 2.2, 2021 Wildfire Mitigation Plan Guidelines Template, pp. 24-29 (accessed July 20, 2021):